Afoot and light-hearted I take to the open road,

 To keep fluid, to let the influences possess you for what they may,

-To go this path or that as the mood dictates—the free way,
+To go this path or that as the mood dictates—the free way.

-NEXT: YOU ON THE OPEN ROAD
+NEXT: YOU AND THE POET ON THE OPEN ROAD